MarvinTeichmann/KittiSeg/docu/FAQ.md

 Also, once you figured out how to make it work, feel free to add some lines of explanation to [inputs.md](inputs.md).
 As owner of this code, it is not easy get an idea of which conceptual aspects needs more explanation.

-### I would like to train on RGB data, is this possible?
+### I would like to train on greyscale images, is this possible?

 Yes, since commit f7fdb24, all images will be converted to RGB upon load.
 Greyscale is those supported out-of-the box.
 This means, that even for greyscale data each pixel will be represented by a tripel.
 This is important when specifying the input format in [your hype file](../hypes/KittiSeg.json).
 Black will be stored as [0,0,0], white [255,255,255] and some light grey can be [200, 200, 200].